Elvis-180/active-directory/README.md

 ---

-## 4. Windows 10 – Domain Join & Configuration
+## 4. Windows 10 Domain Join and Configuration

 ### 4.1 Configure DNS on Windows 10